-Given its accessibility, teeming national park, turquoise marine reserve, white coral beaches and range of luxury hotels, Manuel Antonio is a popular destination in Costa Rica.
+With its accessibility, teeming national park, turquoise marine reserve, white coral beaches and range of luxury hotels, Manuel Antonio is one of the most popular destinations in Costa Rica.

 The Manuel Antonio National Park with 1700 hectares of protected rainforest and 136,000 acres of marine reserve it is the smallest national park in Costa Rica, but the second most popular.
 Green kingfishers, squirrel monkeys, butterflies, hummingbirds, collared hawks and howler monkeys all reside in its evergreen woods which crawl right up to the tide lines and are laced with expedition trails.
 Dolphins and whales can be spotted swimming in its bays and in between its 12 islands.